 We also continued our efforts to help build a new housing finance system, including pursuing the strategic goals identified by our conservator: build a new infrastructure for the secondary mortgage market; gradually contract our dominant presence in the marketplace while simplifying and shrinking our operations; and maintain foreclosure prevention activities and credit availability for new and refinanced mortgages.
 We discuss these goals in our 2012 Form 10-K in "Business-Executive Summary-Helping to Build a New Housing Finance System."
 In March 2013, the Acting Director of FHFA released 2013 corporate performance goals and related targets for Fannie Mae and Freddie Mac, referred to as the 2013 conservatorship scorecard, that build upon these strategic goals.
-See our current report on Form 8-K filed with the SEC on March 8, 2013 for a description of the 2013 conservatorship scorecard.
+See our current report on Form 8-K filed with the Securities and Exchange Commission (the "SEC") on March 8, 2013 for a description of the 2013 conservatorship scorecard.

 In addition to working on FHFA's conservatorship scorecard objectives, we are also working on additional related projects to help prepare our business and infrastructure for potential future changes in the structure of the U.S. housing finance system.

-For example, one of our priorities is to modernize our technological infrastructure.
+For example, one of our priorities is to modernize our technological infrastructure to give us the flexibility that may be required as the housing system undergoes transition.
 These projects will likely take several years to implement.
 We are devoting significant resources to and incurring significant expenses in implementing FHFA's objectives and these additional related projects.